Blazemeter/taurus/site/dat/docs/Monitoring.md

 ## Sidebar Widget

 Once you have resource monitoring enabled, you'll be presented with small sidebar widget that informs you on latest data from monitoring agents:

 [](monitoring-widget.png)

 The widget will possibly not display all the metrics for the long list, that's the limitation of screen height :)

-## Using ServerAgent To Collect Monitoring Stats From Server
+## ServerAgent

-Shortly, you need to launch small Java application on each of your target servers and then specify [metrics](http://jmeter-plugins.org/wiki/PerfMonMetrics/) to collect under `services` item.
+[ServerAgent](http://jmeter-plugins.org/wiki/PerfMonAgent/) is a small Java application that collects server health stats and makes them accessible through network connection.
+To use it, you need to install and launch ServerAgent on each of your target servers and then specify [metrics](http://jmeter-plugins.org/wiki/PerfMonMetrics/) to collect under `services` item.
 For example:
 ```yaml
 ---
 services: